vikasFid/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my blog - Random musings of the blabbering monk.

-I'm glad you are here.
-I plan to talk about ...
+I am Vikash and I write about stuff that I like.